10 great examples of Fintech Webdesign

 Their CRO score is 40.
 Scoring 10 for the blog, 10 for content offers, 10 for calls to action and 10 for email sign up.

-Calastone provide transaction and data services to the investment fund industry.
-Their simple design and layout makes it easy for a visitor to digest the information presented and have time to peruse at leisure.
+Calastone provides transaction and data services to the investment fund industry.
+Their simple design and layout make it easy for a visitor to digest the information presented and have time to peruse at leisure.

-For CRO they also score 40 points.
+For CRO they also scored 40 points.
 10 for a blog, 10 for content offers, 10 for calls to action and 10 for email sign up.

 Not so sharp on the design on this website.
 The graphics could be sharper and the white on blue text background does work the eyes a little.
 However, the website is clear and they put their value proposition across easily.

 Technically a 94 grade is brilliant.
-They rock all areas with maximum points in all but one and that was performance which scores 24/30.
-They score 30 for responsive, 30 for SEO and 10 for security.
+They rock all areas with maximum points in all but one and that was a performance which scores 24/30.
+They scored 30 for responsive, 30 for SEO and 10 for security.